DOCTRINAL STATEMENT

 Satan is a literal fallen angel, the present "ruler

-glory of God.
+glory of God among men.
+He is very intelligent and presents often as an angel of Light and is supremely crafty in deception.
 He must still bow to the sovereignty of God in

 all things, and his eventual rebellion against that sovereignty

-will result in his ultimate destruction in Hell.
-(Gen. 3:1-5;
+will result in his ultimate destruction in the Lake of Fire (Gen. 3:1-5;

 Job 1:6-7; Luke 4:1-13, 10:18; 2 Corinthians 4:4; Ephesians 2:2;